alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

-This document will serve as a quick reference for people on the interruptible or on-call rotas.
+This document will serve as a quick reference for people on the Automate interruptible or on-call rotas.
 It often links to external resources for more detail and context.

 ## GOV.UK Verify